 Expanding Farmers Market Access

 Farmers markets and other direct-to-consumer markets are an invaluable component of strong local and regional food systems; for both farmers and their surrounding community.
-The Expanding Farmers Market Access supports the development of resilient, dependable, and accessible direct-to-consumer markets that lead to stronger farm viability and community food security.
+The Expanding Farmers Market Access program supports the development of resilient, dependable, and accessible direct-to-consumer markets that lead to stronger farm viability and community food security.
 The program coordinates nutrition incentive programs across North Carolina as well as provides technical assistance to farmer collectives, farmers markets, and faith communities in the development of alternative local food marketplaces.

 RAFI-USA farmer advocates provide assistance, guidance, and administrative representation to save or strengthen farms.
 When farmers are in financial crisis we’re there to answer their call.
 From representing farmers in USDA matters to navigating disasters, our work is grounded in the needs of each farmer.
 We provide expert knowledge on complex financial issues, combined with more than three decades of experience fighting to keep family farmers on their land.
 We serve diverse farms across the Southeast, ranging from small, specialty operations to livestock and commodity operations on thousands of acres.
 Through our work, we have a number of tools and resources for farmers and advocates.
 Access RAFI’s library of publications and farmer resources.

 Farmers of Color Network